lukelex/courier.js/README.md

   your: "message"
 });

-// to avoid an exeception while sending messages
+// By default, an exception will be thrown if the specified
-// not yet defined receivers set throwOnMissing: false courier.send("new-message", {
+// receiver isn't found.
+To avoid this set throwOnMissing: false courier.send("new-message", {
   your: "delegation"
 }, {throwOnMissing: false});

-// you can also subscribe and send with Regular expressions
+// Regular Expressions can also be used as both `receiver` and
+// `sender` identifiers
 courier.send(/[Aa]\s(regex)?\ssender/, {
   your: "message"
 });